Florida’s inland platform for AI-scale compute infrastructure.

 Campus 2: Old Fort Meade Road

-Expansion campus / secondary phased development with long-range planning case capacity up to 1GW.
-Current materials cite a purchase price for the 304.54-acre site; final figure should be confirmed against the latest PSA before investor distribution.
+Expansion campus / secondary phased development with base-case capacity assumptions at 400MW and long-range planning case up to 1GW.
+Current sponsor call notes cite approximately $10.6M purchase price for the 304.54-acre site; final figure should be confirmed against the latest PSA before investor distribution.
 60-day due diligence period, 90-day close, and two 30-day extensions.

 Power, water, cooling, and network are the core underwriting variables.